xavierdidelot/BactDating/README.md

 More information and getting help
 ---------------------------------

-For more detailed examples of how to use CreDating, see the vignettes [here](https://github.com/xavierdidelot/CreDating/tree/master/vignettes).
-See also the help included in the package using the R command `help(package='CreDating')`.
+For more detailed examples of how to use BactDating, see the vignettes [here](https://github.com/xavierdidelot/BactDating/tree/master/vignettes).
+See also the help included in the package using the R command `help(package='BactDating')`.

-If you have any problem or question please create an issue [here](https://github.com/xavierdidelot/CreDating/issues) or get in touch by emailing `xavier.didelot@gmail.com`
+If you have any problem or question please create an issue [here](https://github.com/xavierdidelot/BactDating/issues) or get in touch by emailing `xavier.didelot@gmail.com`